royneary/painless-gnunet/tutorial_debian9.md

 Got `A' record: 195.54.164.39
 ```

 So it worked!
 Now you can try to type "ccc.myself" into your browser and see what website is behind the IP address.
+(If it doesnt work use the IP directly ;p)

 ## filesharing
 Let's publish a file in the GNUnet filesharing network.
 We use tow keywords ("commons" and "state") so other people will be able to search for the file.

+In this example we use "ostrom.pdf" but please take any other file you find worth publishing. "commons" and "state" are here the keywords to file and find the document.
+So add whatever you find relevant for your document in the form "-k <keyword>"

 ```
 $ gnunet-publish -k commons -k state ostrom.pdf